HS remission: Bacteriophage therapy & Intermittent fasting

 My plans are now to finally get to the Eliava phage centre and run all the proper tests and determine what is the current dominating bacteria in my inflammations.
 The general bacteriophage treatment has done more than any other treatment I have tried.
 Phage treatment coupled together with Intermittent fasting helped me not only regain some control but more importantly, they have helped me understand my body better.
 The next step is to get all the proper workup done and to continue my journey exploring bacteriophages and helping my body get back on track.

-There is still a lot we do not know about Hidradenitis suppurativa, and even more we are yet to discover about the world of bacteriophages.
-From my own personal experience, phages hold a lot of potential not only for our health but play a crucial role in the environment.
+There is still a lot we do not know about Hidradenitis suppurativa, and even more, we are yet to discover about the world of bacteriophages.
+From my own personal experience, phages hold a lot of potentials not only for our health but plays a crucial role in the environment.
 If you are interested to learn more about bacteriophages, you can find articles from a diversity of fields on Bacteriophage.news.